priyam304/MTicket/README.md

 # BookMovie

-BookMovie is a movie booking web interface for booking movies.
+BookMovie is a web interface for booking movies.
 It uses various microservices to handle different requests.

 ### Team Pandavas